TranquilRock/ipynbJudgeKit/README.md

 	1. Enter "python3 judge_all.py"
 		- add " --convert" if you haven't convert ipynb to py file yet.
 		- add " --directory path_to_ipynb_here" if ipynb files are in another directory.
+		- add " --funcName function_name_here" to specify the function you would like to be judged.
 - File explanation
 	- solution.py
 		- You should put your solution here, and provide a gen_data function that returns argument list for grading.